phrb/ccgrid19/README.md

 ##### Org Mode LaTex: Exporting IEEEtran

-Add the following to your `Emacs` configuration to be able to export using the `org-ieeetran` class:
+After installing the IEEEtran template, add the following to your `Emacs` configuration to be able to export using the `org-ieeetran` class:

 ```lisp
 (with-eval-after-load 'ox-latex